MicrosoftDocs/powerbi-docs/powerbi-docs/developer/custom-visual-develop-tutorial.md

 ms.date: 10/25/2018
 ---

-# Tutorial: Developing a Power BI Custom Visual
+# Tutorial: Developing a Power BI custom visual

 We’re enabling developers to easily add custom visuals into Power BI for use in dashboard and reports.
 To help you get started, we’ve published the code for all of our visualizations to GitHub.